An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Key Properties and Lemmas

-\textbf{Implications of Lemma 5} This can be applied when two adjacent state segments have fuel of the same price available to them and then a new cheaper fuel becomes available to both of them so that the first dominates the second.
+\paragraph{Implications of \cref{lem:same-slope-dominance}.} This applies when two adjacent state segments have fuel of the same price available to them and then a new cheaper fuel becomes available to both of them so that the first dominates the second.
 The other case that this can be applied is when the first segment has more expensive fuel than the second and then a new cheaper fuel becomes available to both of them so that the first dominates the second.
-This isn’t the case when the fuel of the second state, is less expensive than the optimal fuel of the first state.
+This isn’t the case when the fuel of the second state is less expensive than the optimal fuel of the first state.
 In such a case, which happens when one of the two states has received cheaper $p_2$ fuel in a bulk-update, the terminus must be used.

-\textbf{On Bulk-updates} As it will be shown in the next sections all the segments in $S_b(i)$ whose current right endpoint lies below $d(i,i+1)$ are bulk-updated.
-These segments receive initially Q units of $p_{2,i}$.
+\paragraph{On Bulk-updates.} As it will be shown in the next sections all the segments in $S_b(i)$ whose current right endpoint lies below $d(i,i+1)$ are bulk-updated.
+These segments receive initially $Q$ units of $p_{2,i}$ and their internal $p_2$ fuel becomes $p_{2,i}$.
 Some of these segments may overlap with other segments in the range $[Q,2Q]$.
 In order to determine which segments are optimal and remove the rest efficiently, we will use a procedure that uses the following lemma.

 \begin{lemma} When creating $S(i)$ from $S_b(i)$, let $L_1$ be the set of state segments whose coverage intersects the band $[Q,2Q]$ and that were created at earlier stations (so within $[Q,2Q]$ their unit price is either legacy $p(i,\cdot)$ or $p_{1,i}$), and let $L_2$ be the set of newly bulk-updated segments at station $i$ (so within $[Q,2Q]$ they use $p_{2,i}$).
-Then exactly one of the following holds:

-\begin{enumerate} \item \textbf{Complete takeover.} If the lower envelope of $L_2$ is no higher than the lower envelope of $L_1$ at some point $x$ in the region covered by $L_1\cap[Q,2Q]$, then for all $x'\ge x$ in that region the lower envelope of $L_2$ is no higher than that of $L_1$.
-Consequently, all segments of $L_1$ to the right of $x$ are dominated by $L_2$.
+Then exactly one of the following holds: \begin{enumerate}[label=\textbf{(\arabic*)},leftmargin=*] \item \textbf{Complete takeover.} If the lower envelope of $L_2$ is no higher than the lower envelope of $L_1$ at some point $x$ in the region covered by $L_1\cap[Q,2Q]$, then for all $x'\ge x$ in that region the lower envelope of $L_2$ is no higher than that of $L_1$.
+Consequently, all segments of $L_1$ to the right of $x$ are dominated by $L_2$(e.g $L_2$ provides no worse canditate segments in that region).